The Bankrate promise

-The Federal Reserve, which regulates the nation’s banking system, observes 11 federal bank holidays each year that could impact the availability of your funds at your bank and delay any deposits you have made or plan to make.
-A federal bank holiday may also mean that your local branch is closed.
+The Federal Reserve, which regulates the nation’s banking system, observes 11 federal holidays each year that could affect the availability of your funds at your bank and delay any deposits you have made or plan to make.
+A federal holiday may also mean that your local branch is closed.

 |New Year’s Day||Jan.
 1**||Jan.
 1|